toptal/picasso/docs/decisions/mui-v5-migration.md

 Since migration requires many changes, we want to do it gradually.

 - create feature branch
-- create new version of `Picasso` root component (e.g: `PicassoV5`) for new styled engine, theming and style overrides
-- configure storybook to use `PicassoV5` with migrated components while running storybook visual tests
+- combine both MUI v4 and v5 styles and theme providers inside our `Picasso` root component
 - migrate all components
-- replace old Picasso root with `PicassoV5`
+- cleanup `Picasso` root from v4 providers
 - remove MUIv4 packages
 - migrate Picasso to use `tss-react` or `styled`

-A PoC with `PicassoV5` and a sample component migration should be prepared before continuing.
+A PoC created to test the idea: https://github.com/toptal/picasso/pull/2730

 ## Alternatives